BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 About the author:
 <blockquote>
 <p>
-Jean Carolyn Craighead was born on July 2, 1919, in Washington DC.
+Jean Carolyn Craighead George (July 2, 1919 – May 15, 2012) was an American write...born on July 2, 1919, in Washington DC.
 She was raised in a family of naturalists.
 Her mother, father (Frank Craighead Sr.), brothers (Frank and John), aunts, and uncles were students of nature.
 On weekends they camped in the woods near Washington, climbed trees to study owls, gathered edible plants, and made fish hooks from twigs.
 Her first pet was a turkey vulture.
 George centered her life around writing and nature.
 </p>